oxsecurity/megalinter/docs/descriptors/rust_clippy.md

 Checks a package to catch common mistakes and improve your Rust code.

 Usage:
-    cargo clippy [options] [--] [<opts>...]
+    cargo clippy [OPTIONS] [--] [<ARGS>...]

 Common options:
     --no-deps                Run Clippy only on the given crate, without linting the dependencies --fix                    Automatically apply lint suggestions.
-This flag implies `--no-deps` and `--all-targets` -h, --help               Print this message
+This flag implies --no-deps and --all-targets -h, --help               Print this message
-    -V, --version            Print version info and exit --explain LINT           Print the documentation for a given lint
+    -V, --version            Print version info and exit --explain [LINT]         Print the documentation for a given lint

-For the other options see `cargo check --help`.
+See all options with cargo check --help.

-To allow or deny a lint from the command line you can use `cargo clippy --`
+Allowing / Denying lints

-with:
+To allow or deny a lint from the command line you can use cargo clippy -- with:

-    -W --warn OPT       Set lint warnings
+    -W / --warn [LINT]       Set lint warnings
-    -A --allow OPT      Set lint allowed
+    -A / --allow [LINT]      Set lint allowed
-    -D --deny OPT       Set lint denied
+    -D / --deny [LINT]       Set lint denied
-    -F --forbid OPT     Set lint forbidden
+    -F / --forbid [LINT]     Set lint forbidden

 You can use tool lints to allow or deny lints from your code, e.g.: